vertigobr/vkpr-old/README.md

 VKPR was developed to make Kubernetes easier to use.
 It is composed of third-party sets, organized to deliver a production-ready Kubernetes with minimal effort.

-The project is structured in stacks that group products with correlative objective.
+The project is structured in stacks that group products with correlated objective.
 At the moment, these are the available stacks:

 - **[Ingress stack](#ingress-stack):**
   - NGINX Ingress Controller